 Due to Government advice regarding Covid-19 the Community Resource Centre is closed until further notice.
 No Planning Committee or Parish Council meetings will be held until further notice.The Parish Council will still be operating and measures have been put in place so that day to day running can continue.
 The Parish Council apologise for any […]

-About Great Bentley
+About the village of Great Bentley

 Great Bentley is located in north east Essex in the District of Tendring, approximately seven miles east of Colchester.

 The population in the 2001 census was 2,259.
 Apart from the village, the Parish is made up of the hamlet of Aingers Green, Holly Bush Hill and part of Flag Hill.